Thanhhng/netflix-clone/README.md

-This is a NextJs project
+This is a NextJs netflix-project, a really simple project but the authentication hard me so much, but now i learned from it

 ## Getting Started